Ashb87/Quiz-Ms-Project-Two/README.md

     * A button to let the user play again.
     * A button to take the user back to the home page.

+## Features I would like to implement
+If I was to take this game further I would like to add some different features for the user.
+These are:
+  * The options to be more specific with which questions they could answer.
+For example they could choose from different decades of music like 60's, 70's 80's.
+Or pick the genre of music they like most, e.g rock, RnB, pop.
+  * An option to chose the level of difficulty of the quesiotns.
+  * The option to share their score on social media directly from the game.

 ### fixed bugs
   * json file giving &quot-- changed innerText to innerHTML